Research Evaluation and Impact Assessment of ARRA Comparative Effectiveness Research Portfolio

 This 3-year study provided the Office of the Assistant Secretary for Planning and Evaluation with a formative, short-term assessment of the American Recovery and Reinvestment Act (ARRA)-funded comparative effectiveness research (CER) portfolio.
 The evaluation catalogued how CER funding was invested to achieve the vision of the Federal Coordinating Council on Comparative Effectiveness Research, develop tools for ongoing assessment of the ARRA CER portfolio, and provide guidance to the U.S. Department of Health and Human Services (HHS) regarding future CER evaluations and investments.

-The study addressed 5 broad research questions:
+The study addressed five broad research questions:

 - What types of investments were made with ARRA CER funds?

-The final report is entitled “Research Evaluation and Impact Assessment of ARRA Comparative Effectiveness Research Portfolio: Final Report” and was submitted to ASPE in September 2013.
+Final report, Research Evaluation and Impact Assessment of ARRA Comparative Effectiveness Research Portfolio: Final Report (September 2013)